About Leaf Produce in Kerikeri

 Most of the produce is grown from seed right here at Leaf Produce.
 But if we haven’t quite mastered on how to grow something from seed (some plants are mighty tricky to germinate), then we buy quality seedlings and grown them on.

 Healthy, non-sellable plant matter is composted or used as mulch – we try not to waste anything, and it’s good to recycle the plant nutrients on-site.

-We can't produce enough compost for our needs, so we buy in a specially formulated blend from a specialist wholesale supplier, that's free from artificial/chemical fertilisers.
+We can't produce enough compost for our needs, so we buy in a certified organic growing mix.

 Our approach to spraying